pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

--  Step 2: Define the ``QuantizationSpec`` for inputs and output of the pattern. ``QuantizationSpec`` defines the ``data type``, ``qscheme``, and other quantization parameters about users' intent of how to observer/quantize a tensor.
+-  Step 2: Define the ``QuantizationSpec`` for inputs and output of the pattern. ``QuantizationSpec`` defines the ``data type``, ``qscheme``, and other quantization parameters about users' intent of how to observe or fake quantize a tensor.

 ::